XanderHorn/autoML/README.md

 `install_github("XanderHorn/autoML")`

-For a complete tutorial on the library, please visit the wiki.
+For a complete tutorial on the library, please visit the wiki (https://github.com/XanderHorn/autoML/wiki).

 Note!